RoboNickBot/c-maze/README.txt

  This is rewritten from a java/swing game I made for a class project, mostly as a bit of practice in learning the C language (and SDL!)

- Right now it is feature-complete to the java version (minus dialog boxes explaining the "story") but has an updated lighting algorithm that *doesn't* go through walls! (still needs work)
+ It now has a random maze generator (!) and keyboard controls to set it apart from the original, but I haven't added any kind of dialog boxes to explain the "story" or congratulate you on your success.

  Dependancies: